IgnasiLucas/cophyhopa/README.md

+# 2022-01-19
+To present results of the quality control of fastq files, the images in the report in `2021-11-29` are not all that informative or representative.
+I decided to make movies with the png files of the different reports.
+That way we can see better how samples compare among themselves and where the low-quality bases are.
+There is no html report in this folder, but you can enjoy the movies.

+# 2022-01-18
+Repeating the VSEARCH analysis from `2022-01-10`, but trying to cluster merged and non-merged forward reads separately.

 # 2022-01-10
 Using VSEARCH to merge, filter, de-replicate and cluster reads, in order to count the number of loci that got sequenced.
 The strategy was: first to merge